Stonebridge logo

 On a Level 3 Adult Social Care programme you will study:

-- The importance of health and safety in social care settings
+• Promote health and safety in care settings

 Once complete you’ll have gained a solid understanding of social care.
-You will discover what it means to care for adults and young people in a variety of settings.
+You will discover what it means to care for adults in a variety of settings, demonstrating your skills practically through a workplace placement.

 Career Progression